 On top of that, we all have different lever arms ( longer and shorter bone structures) which put more pressure and torque in different places.
 We also all have different injuries, did you fall off a building and have major scar tissue, or do you have a 20-year-old ACL tear?

 Along with this, our bodies adapt over time to different training and techniques.
-What I’m doing now, would not have been effective for where I was 15 years ago (though it would have been better then what my wresting coach had me do).
+What I’m doing now, would not have been effective for where I was 15 years ago (though it would have been better than what my wrestling coach had me do).

 If you are as lost as I used to be, feel free to reach out.
 I ‘d be happy to step on as your Coach.